Cominuscule points and Schubert varieties: Introduction

 The contents of the paper are as follows.
-Section \ref{s.preliminaries} contains some definitions and results about $K$-theory and intersection theory of schemes with torus actions that are needed in what follows.
-Section \ref{s.cominuscule} defines the notion of a generalized cominuscule point of a scheme with a torus action (see Definition \ref{def.generalcominuscule}).
-The main result of this section is Theorem \ref{thm.hilbert}, which gives formulas for the multiplicity and Hilbert series of a scheme at a generalized cominuscule point.
-This is a general result not limited to the case of Schubert varieties.
+Section \ref{s.preliminaries} contains some definitions and results about $K$-theory and intersection theory of schemes with torus actions.
+Section \ref{s.cominuscule} defines the notion of a generalized cominuscule point of a scheme with a torus action.
 The remainder of the paper focuses on Schubert varieties.
-Note that there are two types of Schubert varieties, namely, closures of $B^-$-orbits and closures of $B$-orbits.
-In principle it is enough to consider only one type, because results can be translated from one version to another.
-Nevertheless, both types appear in the literature, so to make the paper easier to use as a reference, we explicitly state most results for both types, although we usually give the proofs for only one type.
+Section \ref{s.Schubertslice} contains some background about algebraic groups, Weyl groups, and Schubert varieties, leading to the definition of the slices to Schubert varieties used in the definition of cominuscule points.
+Section \ref{s.cominusculeSchubert} defines the notion of cominuscule points of Schubert varieties, gives some examples, and obtains Hilbert series and multiplicity formulas in this case.
+Some of the results can be stated more simply in type $A$, because the tangent spaces to Schubert varieties are easier to describe.
+Section \ref{s.examples} contains some additional examples.